Skip to main content

 Summary

 • Tuples: Immutable.
-Use for fixed records.
+Use for fixed records and dictionary keys.
+Consider NamedTuple for readability.

 Next, we’ll organize our code using Object-Oriented Programming.